agapebondservant/tap-data/workshop/content/rabbitmq-commercial-features.md

 Similarly, select **rabbitcluster-downstream1** from the cluster dropdown above.
 Notice that it is entirely empty.

-Ensure that the streaming log has replicated metrics on the downstream side:
+Ensure that replicated data is present on the downstream side:
 ```execute
 kubectl exec -it $downstream_replication_pod -- rabbitmq-diagnostics inspect_standby_downstream_metrics
 ```